ExoArcturus/TriArc/README.md

 Built on petitRADTRANS (https://petitradtrans.readthedocs.io/en/latest/) and utilising PandExo (https://natashabatalha.github.io/PandExo/)

-Paper for citation will be available soon, in the mean time please contact me if you would like to use TriArc (abc38@cam.ac.uk).
+Paper for citation will be available soon, in the meantime please contact me if you would like to use TriArc (abc38@cam.ac.uk).

 Requires:
 petitRADTRANS,